joemooney/rust-notes/md/mdbook/preprocessor.md

 Note that the custom markers are replaced with html which the mdbook markdown to html leaves as is.
 Also note you can use '[#open_bracket\]' instead of brackets etc. from being processed as markdown for the special cases - though you probably will never need to worry about that.

+The preprocessing happens as part of `mdbook build`.
+`publish.sh` will run this and publish the generated book to github.

 ### Before Preprocessor (markdown who you write):
 ```